Keeping You Safe

 Asking for customer details for this in no way infringes your rights, and is in line with GDPR or the Data Protection Act.
-It is now a legal requirement (as of 18 Sep 2020) and failure to share basic contact information will result in us being unable to serve you.
+It is now a legal requirement and failure to share basic contact information will result in us being unable to serve you.

 Thank you for helping us keep each other safe.

 Download our Covid-Secure risk assessments below for more details on what we’re doing to keep everyone safe: